Opentrons/Protocols/protocols/sci-illumina-dna-prep/README.md

 ![deck layout](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/sci-illumina-dna-prep/v3/deck.jpg)

 Slots:
-1. Sample plate: Magnetic module with  Nest 96 well plate full skirt (or Eppendorf 96 well plate full skirt).
+1. Sample plate: Magnetic module with  Nest 96 well plate full skirt.
 2. Reagent plate 1: NEST 96 deep-well plate 2 mL.
 See Reagent Setup section for information about the location of the reagents
 3. Reagent plate 2: Temperature module with Bio-rad 200 µL plate on aluminum block.
 See Reagent Setup section for information about the location of the reagents
 4. 20 µL filter tiprack